Member Organizations

 Auditing Framework

-According to the Audit Act of 2016, all large and medium-sized entities, that meet two of the basic criteria in two subsequent accounting periods are subject to mandatory audits: (i) an annual turnover more than EUR 9,000,000 (exclusive of VAT, instead of EUR 7,300,000); (ii) total assets over EUR 4,500,000 (instead of EUR 3,650,000); and (iii) more than fifty employees on average during the year.
+According to the Audit Act of 2016, all large and medium-sized entities, that meet two of the basic criteria in two subsequent accounting periods are subject to mandatory audits (as from 1/1/2024): (i) an annual turnover more than EUR 11,250,000 (exclusive of VAT); (ii) total assets over EUR 6,000,000; and (iii) more than fifty employees on average during the year.
 Small companies that meet only one of the audit criteria listed above are exempt from appointing a statutory auditor and are only required to draw up simplified annual accounts.

-All statutory audits must be conducted in accordance with the auditing standards drafted by the Belgian Institute of Registered Auditors (IBR-IRE) and approved by the BAOB and Minister of Economy, as required by the Audit Act of 2016.
+All statutory audits must be conducted in accordance with the auditing standards drafted by the Belgian Institute of Registered Auditors (IBR-IRE) and approved by the High Council for Economic Professions (HCEP) and the Minister of Economy, as required by the Audit Act of 2016.
 IBR-IRE reports on its website that ISA have been applicable in Belgium since 2009.
+The ISQM standards (ISQM 1 & ISQM 2) are applicable for all audit firms in Belgium as from 15 December 2023.

 The main laws, accompanied by various Royal Decrees, that regulate the Belgian accountancy profession are the: (i) Accounting Act of 1953, as amended in 2015; (ii) Law of 2019 Concerning the Accountancy and Tax Professions (hereinafter “Law of 2019 (replacing the Law of 1999)”); and (iii) Act Regarding the Organization and Supervision of Statutory Auditors of 2016 (hereinafter “Audit Act of 2016”).